-“The Public Employees’ Retirement System of Mississippi (PERS) Board of Trustees voted at its April 23 meeting for initial adoption of revisions to PERS Board Regulation 34, Reemployment after Retirement.
-These proposed changes are currently scheduled to go into effect January 1, 2020, and would allow PERS retirees to serve in the state Legislature while continuing to receive benefit payments under certain conditions.
-These revisions were adopted in response to the Attorney General’s opinions issued in November 2018 and January 2019.
+“In November 2018 and January 2019, Mississippi’s Attorney General issued opinions regarding PERS retirees serving in the Mississippi Legislature and continuing to receive benefits.
+In response to these opinions, the Public Employees’ Retirement System of Mississippi (PERS) Board of Trustees approved initial adoption in April 2019 of revisions to PERS Board Regulation 34, Reemployment after Retirement, to allow PERS retirees to serve in the state Legislature while continuing to receive benefit payments under certain conditions.
+These revisions were officially adopted by the Board at their December 17 meeting.

-PERS retirees may certainly run for the Legislature.
-Approval from PERS is not required for this action.
-However, any possible change to the PERS benefit of a retiree will be determined after his or her potential election, based on his or her individual circumstances and the regulation in effect at the time of his or her service in the Legislature.
+In the event that PERS does not receive IRS affirmation, we will likely have no choice but to revise the regulation, which may mean that the current and historical regulation will go back into effect.
+Any possible change to the benefit of a PERS retiree will be determined based on his or her individual circumstances and the regulation in effect at the time of his or her service in the Legislature.

 will update this statement once we have received this critical ruling.
 We also

 will continue to act prudently and in the best interest of the System.
 Should

 you have further questions, you may contact us at 800-444-7377 or firstname.lastname@example.org.

 -Ray Higgins, PERS executive director